eduardodias/GI_Minor_2020/README.md

 A more text book like format with a more in depth explanation can be accessed here:
 [https://greenteapress.com/wp/think-python-2e/](https://greenteapress.com/wp/think-python-2e/)

+**Option 3**
+A really good one is available at Codeacademy: https://www.codecademy.com/learn/learn-python-3 However, be aware that after a trial period you will need to pay for a subscription (it is definately worth it).

 ## Practical assignment

 This python course has two mandatory practical assignments.
 Each assignment contains a short manual and one or more Python scripts.